-As in previous games, the Diablo 4 Necromancer class is primarily a summoner that specialises in raising a skeletal militia and hulking golems to overpower every enemy in their path.
-Blizzard has confirmed that this iteration of the Necromancer will be the most customisable in the series, and we’ve compiled everything we know so far for you to decide if this ghoulish spellcaster is right for you.
+Quite unlike any other Diablo 4 classes, the Diablo 4 Necromancer is primarily a summoner specializing in raising a skeletal militia and hulking golems to overpower every enemy.
+Blizzard has confirmed that this iteration of the class is the most customizable in the series, and we can attest to it.
+Here’s our compilation of all the Necromancer skills, and you can check our other guide to the best Diablo 4 Necromancer builds, so you can get the most out of this ghoulish spellcaster.

-Here’s a list of all the known Diablo 4 Necromancer skills, separated by skill type:
+Here’s a list of all the Diablo 4 Necromancer skills, separated by skill type:

 Bone Spear: While this iconic Necromancer skill hasn’t been officially revealed quite yet, gameplay footage from the Xbox and Bethesda conference included a Necromancer casting a projectile that bears a close resemblance to this spell in previous games.
 This projectile deals damage as it passes through enemies; upon bouncing off a wall, it splits into three smaller projectiles that deal additional damage.